-The safety mechanism provides protection against accidental or unintentional discharge under normal usage
+The safety mechanism provides protection against accidental or unintentional discharge under normal usage when properly engaged and in good working order.
+The safety mechanism is not a substitute for following the rules of safe firearm handling.

 To engage the safety mechanism, pull the safety mechanism fully to the rear towards the "S" position.
 See Picture 3.